 Step 8: Enjoy!

 Now your DIY peppermint oil is all ready to use for whatever purpose you wish!
 If you have extra oil you wish to store, put it in a fully-sealed bottle and keep it in a cool, dark place.

-Please note: Even though you made your essential oil with a carrier oil, you will still need to dilute it with more carrier oil if you want to use it topically.
+Important disclaimer: Even though you made your essential oil with a carrier oil, you will still need to dilute it with more carrier oil if you want to use it topically.
 You should never put an essential oil — homemade or not — undiluted on your skin, as it can be irritating and harmful to the skin.

 How to Use Your Peppermint Oil